cihai/unihan-etl/README.rst

 About
 -----

-The *Unicode Consortium*, authors of the `Unicode Standard`_, a way of consistently representing and encoding the world's writing systems.
+The *Unicode Consortium*, authors of the `Unicode Standard`_, provide a standard of consistently representing and encoding the world's writing systems.

-UNIHAN, short for `Han unification`_, is the effort to map CJK languages into unified characters.
+UNIHAN, short for `Han unification`_, is the effort of the consortium map CJK languages into unified characters.
 A very time-consuming and painstaking challenge.

 The advantage that UNIHAN provides to east asian researchers, including sinologists and japanologists, linguists, anaylsts, language learners, and